kauber/AWS-Serverless-Reddit-Data-Analysis-Pipeline/readme.md

 # AWS Serverless Reddit Data Analysis Pipeline

 This project implements a serverless data pipeline on AWS to pull posts from the r/aws subreddit, summarize them using Amazon Bedrock (Anthropic Claude 3), and store the data for analysis using AWS Glue and Amazon Athena.
-It serves as a portfolio project to demonstrate real-world AWS service integration and data engineering practices, all provisioned using Terraform.
+It demonstrates real-world AWS service integration and data engineering practices, all provisioned using Terraform.

 ## Project Goal